OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-gentle-introduction.md

 <PublicPreviewBannerPartial />

+### Arbitrum Orbit is Mainnet Ready:

+The Arbitrum Orbit core technology has undergone a comprehensive audit and is prepared for deployment on Mainnet.
+Before deploying to Mainnet, you should first deploy an Orbit chain on Testnet.
+You can follow intstructions to do in the [Orbit quickstart](./orbit-quickstart)

+It is important to note, that with novel technology, there will be inherent risks involved.
+Failure to launch on Testnet prior to Mainnet will result in a significant increase in risks.

+In the pipeline, we have exciting customizations in store, including the introduction of custom fee tokens.
+We will keep the community informed and updated on the development timelines for these enhancements.

 ### In a nutshell:

 - Arbitrum Orbit lets you **create your own dedicated chain** that settles to one of Arbitrum's <a data-quicklook-from='layer-2-l2'>Layer 2 (L2)</a> chains: <a data-quicklook-from='arbitrum-one'>Arbitrum One</a>, <a data-quicklook-from="arbitrum-nova">Arbitrum Nova</a>, **Arbitrum Goerli**, or **Arbitrum Sepolia**.